Orbits of strongly solvable spherical subgroups on the flag variety: Introduction

 \section{Introduction}

 Let $G$ be a connected complex reductive algebraic group and let $B \subset G$ be a Borel subgroup.
-A subgroup $H \subset G$ is called {\em spherical} if it possesses finitely many orbits on the flag variety $G/B$.
+A subgroup $H \subset G$ is called {\em spherical} if it has an open orbit on the flag variety $G/B$.
+If this is the case, as independently proved by Brion \cite{Br1} and Vinberg \cite{Vi}, then $H$ acts with finitely many orbits on $G/B$.

 The best known example is that of $B$ itself, and more generally any parabolic subgroup of $G$.
 The $B$-orbits in $G/B$ are indeed the Schubert cells, and are finitely many thanks to the Bruhat decomposition.
 Another well studied case is that of the {\em symmetric subgroups} of $G$, i.e.\ when $H$ is the subgroup of fixed points of some algebraic involution of $G$.
 Especially in this case, the study of the $H$-orbits on $G/B$, their classification and the geometry of their closures are important in representation theory (see e.g.\ \cite{Sp1}, \cite{Wo}).
 An equivalent problem is the study of the $B$-orbits in $G/H$, and the geometry of their closures: they are fundamental objects to understand the topology of $G/H$ and of its embeddings (see \cite{FMSS}).

 Spherical subgroups are classified in combinatorial terms, see \cite{Kr}, \cite{Br0}, \cite{Mi}, \cite{Lu1}, \cite{Lu2} where several particular classes of subgroups are considered, and the more recent papers \cite{Lo}, \cite{BP}, \cite{CF} where the classification is completed in full generality.
 Nevertheless the set $\scrB(G/H)$ of the $B$-orbits in $G/H$ is still far from being understood, essentially except for the cases of the parabolic subgroups and of the symmetric subgroups of $G$ (the latter especially thanks to the work of Richardson and Springer \cite{RS1}, \cite{RS2}).